honestbank/kp/docs/docs/middlewares/tracing.md

 ---

 # Tracing
-Chances are if you have kafka, you also want a distributed tracing.
+Chances are if you have Kafka, you also want a distributed tracing.
 Because tracing is so common, we've included tracing middleware.

-We don't control where the traces go to or in which format, we simply create spans.
+Tracing middleware does not control where the traces go to or in which format, it simply creates spans.

 :::info
-If you use tracing middleware, you need to set up a trace provider yourself.
+While setting up tracing middleware, you will need a trace provider.
 That way you can send traces to any endpoint on any format.
 We produce spans using [opentelemetry](https://pkg.go.dev/go.opentelemetry.io/otel)
 :::

 ## Sample trace {#screenshot}
 In the following a message failed to be processed 6 times and it successfully processed the message the 7th time.
 ![tracing screenshot](../../static/img/tracing_example.png)

-### Configuration {#configuration}
+### Example {#example}

 First, you'll need a trace provider only then start the processor with the tracing middleware